ds-wizard/guide/docs/more/development/contributing.rst

 Contributing
 ************

-Interested in contributing to the DSW development?
+Interested in contributing to the |project_name| development?

 ----